burghout/busmezzo-networks/README.md

-# network
+# Busmezzo networks
-Contains Mezzo and Busmezzo networks
+Contains Busmezzo networks

 - Master branch contains stable networks that run with current versions of Mezzo and BusMezzo
 - Testing branch contains new networks, networks that are being debugged, and networks that are being updated